 - Emerging from an alley (v.) – an act which while seemingly innocuous and harmless is frowned upon by the authorities in Athens-Clarke County, Georgia. (h/t Brandon)

-- Evil Richt (n.) – a much-beloved persona of Georgia’s head coach.
+- Evil Richt (n.) – a much-beloved persona of Georgia’s former head coach.

 - Fair catch specialist (n.) – a special teams player incapable or restricted from performing running duties, preferably assigned to backup quarterbacks. (h/t Richt-Flair)

 - Fake juice (n.) – the product of obvious gimmickry mixed with embarrassing results.